 Description

-Leitrim Lodge is a complex of four interconnected structures on the west side of Leitrim Road, comprising a vernacular farmhouse, a later hunting lodge, outbuildings, and dog kennels, with a significant level change between the two main dwellings.
+Leitrim Lodge is a complex of buildings located on the west side of Leitrim Road, Hilltown, comprising four distinct components: a vernacular farmhouse, a hunting lodge, outbuildings, and dog kennels.
+The houses have been modernised, and although the complex retains some original character, it is not of special architectural or historic interest.

-The front elevation of the lodge is painted lined render with a projecting base course.
-The front door is contained within the right bay, painted timber with a Gothic head set within a Gothic headed opening with stop-end chamfered reveal.
-The central bay is filled by a large canted bay window, each of its three cants containing a large 1/1 sliding sash window with horns, chamfered stop-end reveals, and painted granite cills.
+The hunting lodge adjoins the farmhouse to the south, with a distinct level change between the two dwellings.
+It comprises three distinct roof sections: the left bay has a pitched natural slate roof; the central bay has a natural slate roof aligned west-east and canted to the east gable; and the narrow right bay, containing the hallway, has a low hipped roof with a knob finial on its east gable.
+Both main roofs have decorative terracotta ridge tiles and a cement rendered and coped chimney between the two bays, along with decorated rafter tails.
+The south (left) gable displays a fretted painted timber bargeboard with quatrefoil repeat.
+Aluminium rainwater goods are fitted throughout.
+The front elevation is painted lined render with a projecting base course.
+The front door is contained within the right bay, formed of painted timber with a Gothic head, set within a Gothic headed opening with stop-end chamfered reveal.
+The central bay features a large canted bay window with large 1/1 sliding sash windows (with horns) on each of its three cants, each with chamfered stop-end reveals and painted granite cills.
 The left bay has a similar but smaller window.
-The left gable has a single sash window detailed as the others.
-The rear elevation divides into two distinct parts: the right bay is blank, whilst the left advances as a gable with a plain A-frame bargeboard and a single window below without chamfered reveal.
-Advancing at the left is a low gabled return with a roof continuing from the porch, detailed as the main block with a blank end gable (A-framed bargeboard) and cement-rendered chimney on the west gable.
-Its right cheek has two small modern top hung windows in older openings.
-Its left elevation contains a flush four-panelled door to the left, a modern paired casement window to the centre, and a lean-to shed to the right.
-The shed has a monopitched natural slate roof, rendered walls, a modern door on its left cheek, and a rectangular top-hung window on its north-facing wall.
-At the left end of this elevation, at the join with the farmhouse, is a narrow gable with A-framed bargeboard and single fixed window below.
+The left gable contains a single sash window detailed as the others.
+The rear elevation is in two distinct parts: the right bay is blank, while the left advances as a gable with a plain A-frame bargeboard and a single window below without chamfered reveal.
+A low gabled return advances at the left with its roof forming a continuation of the porch roof.
+It is detailed as the main block with a blank end gable bearing an A-framed bargeboard and a cement-rendered chimney on the west gable.
+The right cheek has two small modern top hung windows in older openings.
+The left elevation features a flush four-panelled door to the left, a modern paired casement window to the centre, and a lean-to shed to the right with a monopitched natural slate roof, rendered walls, a modern door on its left cheek, and a rectangular top-hung window on its north-facing wall.
+A narrow gable with A-framed bargeboard and single fixed window stands at the left end of this elevation where it joins the farmhouse.

 The front of the complex is enclosed to the road by a lined cement-rendered wall with embattled roughly dressed granite coping.
-In front of the farmhouse is a small concrete floored yard, and to the front, left, and rear of the lodge is a small garden.
-A small domestic yard lies to the rear of the farmhouse.
+The front (east) of the farmhouse contains a small concrete-floored yard, while a small garden lies to the front, left and rear of the lodge.
+A small domestic yard is located to the rear of the farmhouse.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.